linuxhunter/carkey_rs/README.md

-# bluetooth_icce_rs
+# Carkey implementation by Rust for ICCE and ICCOA protocol
-bluetooth BLE carkey with ICCE standard in Rust
+bluetooth BLE carkey with ICCE and ICCOA standard in Rust